-The Common Agricultural Policy supports investments to conserve water, improve irrigation infrastructures and enable farmers to improve irrigation techniques.
+The common agricultural policy (CAP) supports investments to conserve water, improve irrigation infrastructures and enable farmers to improve irrigation techniques.
 It also helps to protect water quality.

 Agriculture can impact in different ways on the good chemical and good quantitative status of groundwater and surface waters.